 The Center for Ethical Formation & Legal Education Reform is committed to developing students’ professional identities.
 The center’s goal is to produce lawyers who have an understanding of the nature and purpose of the legal profession and are committed to the ethical practice of law.
 To that end, the center has developed the Mentor Program to facilitate the ethical Christian character formation of Regent Law students.
 Our mentors represent a variety of practice and geographical legal communities around the country, but each seeks to support and encourage the center’s mission of fostering our students’ professional identity formation.

-The Center for Global Justice, Human Rights, and the Rule of Law was founded in 2010 due to the increasing number of Regent Law students believing God had called them to a legal career in human rights.
+The Center for Global Justice was founded in 2010 due to the increasing number of Regent Law students believing God had called them to a legal career in human rights.
 The center equips Christian advocates to promote the rule of law and seek justice for the world’s downtrodden—the poor, the oppressed, and the enslaved—and serves and supports those already engaged in such advocacy.
 The center’s internship grant program helps students secure summer internships in the human rights field all over the world.
 The center also sponsors human rights courses and special events, and its student staff completes legal projects for human rights organizations.

 The Regent Alternative Dispute Resolution Board (ADR) is comprised of both second- and third-year law students.
 The Board conducts mock negotiations for the Negotiations class and mentors Negotiations students in the early portion of the course.
 Additionally, the ADR Board focuses on client counseling, mediation and negotiation.
 Each of these areas is a unique lawyering skill, and the ADR Board’s goal is to train and equip our board members and classmates to be excellent in all three.
 The board participates in, hosts and has enjoyed success in numerous regional and national competitions and administers its own annual intramural negotiation competition.